Tenacom/Cecil.XmlDocNames/.github/ISSUE_TEMPLATE/03_blank_issue.md

 ---
 name: Blank issue
-about: Something that doesn't fit the other categories
+about: Something that doesn't fit any other category
 title: ''
 labels: ''
 assignees: ''